Enter your zip to

 How Important is the Type of Window Frame I Choose?

 Window frames are the structural backbone of a window, and a quality frame will keep a window functioning for decades rather than a few years.
-When you are shopping for windows, a good rule is to start by focusing on the frame type and then worry about the glass.
+When you are shopping for windows, a good rule is to make decisions in the following order:

 How to Choose a Window Frame Material